amazedreamer/WebSeries/SECURE_GATE_INSTALL.md

 deployment secrets/environment variables, not in source control.

-This protection blocks direct payload reuse and basic HTTP/browserless bypassers.
-No client-side challenge can stop a fully automated browser that successfully completes every provider step.
-If the shortener offers a server-to-server completion webhook or postback, connect that callback to `complete_access_session` for a stronger provider-confirmed completion signal.
+This protection blocks direct payload reuse and basic HTTP/browserless bypassers without requiring users to open `BASE_URL`.
+It cannot distinguish a real user from an automated client that obtains the exact final Telegram link and deliberately waits out the configured delay; a shortener server-to-server completion webhook would be required for that stronger guarantee.